vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 When going through this incredibly stressful experience, I was constantly searching for resources that covered all aspects of this process at the required level of detail.
 But beyond high level articles published by pet relocation companies, I could not find much.
-The intention behind this post is to bridge the gap and document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.
+The intention behind this post is to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.